geomagpy/IMBOT/README.md

 The analysis of one-minute data is straightforward and the automatic routine is basically only a notification system.
 The CHECK1MIN routine is well tested and the overall automatic testing and notification procedure does not contain any significant obstacles.
-Therefore we will focus on the much more heterogenic and much more volumnious one-second data products, which are also the main reason for developing such automatic assistance system.
-For the following analysis we will focus on submissions from two years and will summarize the current state of data submssions.
+Therefore we will focus on the much more heterogenic and much more voluminous one-second data products, which are also the main reason for developing such automatic assistance system.
+For the following in-depth analysis we select submissions from two years and will summarize the current state from April 2025.
 Please note that this state is not reproducible as IMO's will review their data products and modify their step 1 submissions in order to get their data sets accepted in the near future.
 This particularly affects 2022 data sets which are currently handled by INTERMAGNET data checkers and will gradually be extended to earlier submissions.
 This manuscript is based on the submission status of 20.
 March 2025.